legdna/drei/README.md

 [![fr](https://img.shields.io/badge/langue-français-blue.svg)](https://github.com/legdna/drei/blob/main/README.fr.md)

+> [!CAUTION]
-**Caution: This project is currently in the beta stage.
+> This project is currently in the beta stage.
 Use with care and expect potential issues.**

 **drei** is a bash script designed to simplify the installation process of DaVinci Resolve on Linux distributions.
 The script utilizes containerization to ensure a consistent environment across different systems.